liezeltamon/ml-wearable-data/README.md

-#### ML/DL on wearable device and other types of data for addressing diseases
+#### ML/DL on wearable device and other types of data in UKBB for addressing diseases